 … to Harmony, new pathways that make contradictions irrelevant

-- Taking a rest vs Being Dynamic: you sleep and are awake, aren’t you?
+- Taking a rest ‘vs’ Being Dynamic: sometimes you sleep and other times awake, aren’t you?
 You need both.
 Do what suits you, your body will tell you when you have had enough of one.

-- Knowledge vs Intuition: Intuition is in fact based on unconscious knowledge build-up, they are not only related but entangled.
+- Knowledge ‘vs’ Intuition: Intuition is in fact very much based on unconscious knowledge build-up, they are not only related but entangled.
 Dilemma gone.

-- Deep expertise (Elevators) vs Broad interests (tunnels): what about making cross-connections (ladders)?
+- Deep expertise (Elevators) vs Broad interests (tunnels): what about making cross-connections (diagonal ladders)?

 - The 3 Ps of Sustainability: need to be expressed in their own units to keep their strength.
-Feel free to fight for polar bears, or orphans, or whatever.
+Feel free to fight for polar bears, or orphans, or the rain forest, or whatever.
 And feel free to keep counting them as such.
-Value si subjective, always.
-Also if it is experessed in monetary terms.
+Value is subjective, always.
+So trying to express polar bears saved in monetary units, and then tress in a rainforest and then deciding which has most value.
+It’s almost like a surreal painting.
+Nice on canvas, but to take decisions: cut it out!

 - Knowns vs Unknowns: Not Knowing is an Invitation, not a hurdle

-- Solving vs Opening up: Navigate your way through the search space, too much focus on “solving” distracts from seeing the real problem or the unexpected way forward
+- Solving vs Opening up: Navigate your way through the search space, too much focus on “solving” distracts from seeing the real problem or the unexpected way forward.
+The perfect is the enemy of the good.
+And at the same time, don’t take yes for an answer too quickly.
+How’s that for a dilemma?
+And yet, it can be done.

 - Targets Vs Uncertainty: work with Intent and assess whether performance is in line.